This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Your child has been around someone with chicken pox or the flu.

 - Your child's symptoms return.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following:

 - Aspirin helps prevent blood clots.
 Aspirin may cause your child to bleed or bruise more easily.
 If you are told to give your child aspirin, do not give him acetaminophen or ibuprofen instead.
 Give aspirin to your child exactly as directed.
 Aspirin may cause a serious illness called Reye syndrome.
 Reye syndrome may cause brain and liver damage.
-Ask your child's primary healthcare provider (PHP) for more information about Reye syndrome.
+Ask your child's healthcare provider for more information about Reye syndrome.